-CHAIRPERSON - The chairperson shall be Student Organizations Commission Director of the Student Senate.
-The Chairperson is a non-voting member of the Student Organization Code of Conduct Committee unless there is a need for a vote to break a tie.
-In the event that the Chairperson is unable to perform their duties, a designee will be chosen by the Student Senate President or Vice President within a reasonable timeframe.
+1. CHAIRPERSON - The Chairperson shall be a designated representative from the Dean of Students office.
+In the event that the Chairperson is unable to perform their duties, a designee will be chosen by the acting Dean of Students within a reasonable timeframe.